About Ticket Events

 Setting Up a Ticket Event

-- In the Actions section, click Create an Action.
+- In the Workflows section, click Create a workflow.

 - Select Event-based.